electrodrago/dadn/README.md

 2/ Download the folder rasp code in this respositories.

-3/ Raspberry pi have python version 3.9 and run on 64-bit (aarch64) OS
+3/ Raspberry pi have python version 3.9 and run on 64-bit (aarch64) OS (If you use other type the system might not working correctly)

 ### Installing
 1/ Update your rapberry pi